-Every job has these moments where you’ll be stuck with a trying situation.
+Every job has these moments where you’ll be stuck in a trying situation.
 Maybe your client wasn’t supporting you, your boss went on leave for a month, you had to deal with a difficult colleague, etc. Describe how you came out of a situation as such.
-This will help the recruiter decide on your team-building, adaptability, leadership and problem-solving skills.
+This will help the recruiter decide on your team-building, adaptability, leadership, and problem-solving skills.

 Here you need to describe a difficult time or a difficult phase in your work.
 Highlight your positive attributes and how you overcame the difficulty.
 Make sure you only talk about professional barriers and nothing personal, as you will be judged better if you talk of a work environment.

-Describe how you set a goal and achieved it
+9. Describe how you set a goal and achieved it.

-Here, the interviewer is checking your hard work and dedication you’ve made to achieve something.
+Here, the interviewer is checking the hard work and dedication you’ve made to achieve something.
 Talk about your one professional goal which you decided to achieve to gain promotion, or to gain knowledge.
-Describe how you planned it out and managed it between heavy workload to achieve it successfully.
+Describe how you planned it out and managed it between heavy workloads to achieve it successfully.

 Prepare for some good storytelling and don’t be intimidated.
-Associate the situations with your strong skills and pitch it to the interviewer.
+Associate the situation with your strong skills and pitch it to the interviewer.